 Confused about the difference between “good” carbs and “bad” carbs?
 Heard that you shouldn’t eat white foods?
 Or that low-carb and gluten-free are the way to go?
-We’re clearing up all those myths you’ve heard about carbs and setting the record straight..
+Sally is here to clear up all those myths you’ve heard about carbs and set the record straight.

 Every January, carbohydrates — aka “carbs” — are the target of a serious smear campaign.
 It comes mostly from folks pushing weight-loss diets for the new year, who claim the only way to be healthy is to swear off bread forever.